 Another item in the basket is a gift card.
 You can spend a weekend of your choice at an aquatic paradise said to be one of his lands (sunscreen not included)… There’s also the wooden number 4 in there, because heck, that’s his special number… And — oh, look.

 Most important of all — and this present really makes you happy — is a VIP protection card.
 When the end of the world arrives and the legend comes true wherein Kinich Ahau destroys humanity with his jaguars, you’ll be safe.
 What a thoughtful guy.

 Lugh — The Sun God of the Celts

-Realms: God of the Sun, light, and crafts
+Realms: God associated with the Sun, light, and crafts

 Family: Son of princess Ethne and her lover Cian

 Fun Fact: He’s one of the most beloved heroes in Irish folklore

 Lugh, on the other hand, is not a thoughtful guy.
 When he sets his mind to something, he gets it done.
 Normally, he’s not a bad-tempered god, but he wants you out of Machu Picchu and away from the sun.